 General Club Rules

 1. Only members in good standing and guests of members with appropriate guest privileges are permitted to use our ranges, except at organized events that are open to the public.
 A “Guest” is anyone that accompanies the primary member on club property...shooting or non-shooting.

 2. Only the individual for which the membership has been granted is permitted to use that membership card.
 "Loaning" your membership card to another individual will result in membership termination, without refund.

 3. Membership cards must be displayed while on club property.
-Memberships do not have to be worn if performing work, when wearing the membership would inhibit the ability to perform that work.
+Membership cards do not have to be worn if performing work or when wearing the membership card presents a hazard or inhibits work.

-4. Any club officer is obligated, and has the authority to verify if a membership is valid.
+4. Any club officer is obligated and has the authority to verify if membership is valid, and verify the identity of the person in possession of the membership card.
 In the event of a serious offense, the officer has the authority to obtain the membership information, and if needed, request that the person(s) leave the club property.

 5. Members have the right to politely ask other members to see their membership if not obviously displayed.

 6. No alcoholic beverages permitted on club property unless there has been prior Board approval given to allow alcohol for a club activity.